Jackie Robinson: Awards and recognition

 On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately.
 While Robinson wore several different numbers during his UCLA career, the school chose 42 because it had become indelibly identified with him.
 The only sport this did not affect was men's basketball, which had previously retired the number for Walt Hazzard (although Kevin Love was actually the last player in that sport to wear 42, with Hazzard's blessing).
 In a move paralleling that of MLB when it retired the number, UCLA allowed three athletes (in women's soccer, softball, and football) who were already wearing 42 to continue to do so for the remainder of their UCLA careers.
 The school also announced it would prominently display the number at all of its athletic venues.

 A jersey that Robinson brought home with him after his rookie season ended in 1947 was sold at auction for $2.05 million on November 19, 2017.
 The price was the highest ever paid for a post-World War II jersey.

+In 2021, a bronze statue of Robinson, created by John Parsons, was installed in Wichita, Kansas by League 42, a youth baseball league, in McAdams Park.
+In January 2024, the statue was stolen, cut off from its ankles by a group of vandals.
+It was found dismantled and burnt a few days later.
+A recast statue was unveiled on August 5, 2024.